 Rachel M. Ridley.
-Ms. Ridley serves as the Chief Financial Officer of AAMC.
-Prior to joining AAMC, she served as Senior Manager in Assurance Services, Asset Management for PricewaterhouseCoopers LLC, an accounting firm, since 2008 and various positions within PwC from 2000 to 2008.
+Ms. Ridley will serve as the Chief Financial Officer of AAMC.
+Prior to joining AAMC, she served as Senior Manager in Assurance Services, Asset Management for PricewaterhouseCoopers LLC since 2008 and various positions within PwC from 2000 to 2008.
 Ms. Ridley is a Certified Public Accountant (Maryland).
 She holds a Bachelor of Business Administration from Emory University and a Master in Professional Accounting from the University of Texas at Austin.